Ameeraham/week1/JS-Week-1-main/week-1-javascript-main/README.md

 Understanding JavaScript Syntax
 Expected Output at Web Page
 ----------------------------
-My name is R Vivek
+My name is A.Ameer
-My roll number 1P22MC061
+My roll number 1P22MC005
 My first number is 89
 My second number is 96
 Total is 185